Anubhav-Singh13/Monk_Intelligence/book_summary/ESG_Architecture.md

 | Scope 2 — Purchased energy | Grid electricity avoided | MWh/year | Energy cost reduction (AUD/year) | 0.400 | 0.350 | 0.250 |
 | Modern Slavery | Suppliers audited for Modern Slavery | % of tier-1 suppliers | Remediation actions closed % | 0.550 | 0.100 | 0.350 |

-> Acme Logistics overrides gamma for Scope 1 from 0.250 to 0.400 (NGER Act obligation is dominant).
-That override is stored in `tenant_materiality_override`, not here.
+> Acme Logistics overrides gamma for the entire ECC component from 0.250 to 0.400 (NGER Act obligation is dominant).
+That override is stored in `tenant_epis_weight_profile` at component level, not here.

 ---